rsinger86/rsinger86.github.io/projects.md

 This <a href="https://github.com/rsinger86/drf-access-policy" target="_blank">package</a> provides declarative, explicit authorization for Django REST Framework projects.
 I really like how AWS designed its <a href="https://aws.amazon.com/iam/" target="_blank">Identity Access Management</a>
  (IAM) service -- powerful and flexible, combining context-based and role-based access rules in JSON policies.
 This package is inspired and partly modeled after IAM.
 Programmer error and confusion can be a major security vulnerability, and I've tried to provide a higher-level syntax that allows developers (and maybe even non-technical stakeholders) to focus on the rules of the business, not the code.
 Access policies are also JSON-serializable, allowing them to be stored outside the codebase and injected dynamically.
 You can change access rules without redeploying code, a key benefit for complex enterprise systems that are always changing.

-## Django REST - Typed Views
+## Django REST - Typed

 The idea of using Python's type annotations during runtime for data validation has taken off in more recent projects (<a href="https://docs.apistar.com/" target="_blank">API Star</a>, <a href="https://github.com/tiangolo/fastapi" target="_blank">FastAPI</a>).
 As a big fan of Django's batteries-included approach, I wanted to see this feature in REST Framework.
 This project adds a couple of decorators to enable this feature.
-Mostly, this <a href="https://github.com/rsinger86/drf-typed-views" target="_blank">project</a> is just an adapter to Django REST's existing serializer fields, but it also enables integration with other libraries, such as <a href="https://pydantic-docs.helpmanual.io/" target="_blank">Pydantic</a> and <a href="https://marshmallow.readthedocs.io/en/stable/" target="_blank">Marshmallow</a>.
-Special thanks to this <a href="https://instagram-engineering.com/types-for-python-http-apis-an-instagram-story-d3c3a207fdb7" target="_blank">blog post</a> by Instagram for inspiring the decorator-based approach.
+Mostly, this <a href="https://github.com/rsinger86/drf-typed" target="_blank">project</a> is just an adapter to Django REST's existing serializer fields, so they can be used to automatically validate view parameters.
+It also allows use of type annotations as shorthand for declaring serializer fields.

+## DTO Classes

+This <a href="https://github.com/rsinger86/dto-classes" target="_blank">project</a> is a TypeScript library for modelling data transfer objects in HTTP JSON APIs, especially <a href="https://nestjs.com/" target="_blank">NestJS</a>-powered ones.
+It provides static types by default, which makes it easy to integrate with NestJS's pipe validation.
+The developer interface is much closer to popular Python parsing libraries like DRF and Pydantic, while the Node ecosystem seems to favor <a href="https://github.com/colinhacks/zod" target="_blank">method chaining</a> and <a href="https://github.com/typestack/class-validator" target="_blank">decorators</a>.